hopechong/alluxio/docs/en/compute/Spark.md

 ### `Class alluxio.hadoop.FileSystem not found` Issues with SparkSQL and Hive Metastore

-To run the `spark-shell` with the Alluxio client, the Alluxio client jar will must be added to the classpath of the Spark driver and Spark executors, as [described earlier](#basic-setup).
+To run the `spark-shell` with the Alluxio client, the Alluxio client jar must be added to the classpath of the Spark driver and Spark executors, as [described earlier](#basic-setup).
 However, sometimes SparkSQL may fail to save tables to the Hive Metastore